koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 `ENTRYPOINT` command has two forms:

 #### Shell Form
 `ENTRYPOINT <command>` is the shell command to be executed.
+A command specified using the shell form would be executed as an argument to the default shell.
 The shell form prevents any `CMD` or run command line arguments from being used.
+In other words, if the shell form is used for `ENTRYPOINT`, then all other arguments provided by the CMD instruction or at runtime as extra arguments to docker container run will be ignored.

 #### Exec Form
 `ENTRYPOINT ["<exec>", "<arg-1>", ..., "<arg-n>"]` where `exec` is the executable to run followed by any number of arguments. __This is the prefered form__.